Hamilton NJ Workers’ Compensation Claims Against Third Parties Lawyer

 With Offices in Hamilton and Pennington, NJ

 Cohen & Riechelson is a highly respected law firm with a tradition of excellence in New Jersey and Pennsylvania.
-We have more than 40 years of experience assisting injured workers in Mercer County, including Lawrence, Robbinsville, and East Windsor.
+Our attorneys have more than 50 years of experience assisting injured workers in Mercer County, Middlesex County, Burlington County, and throughout New Jersey, including Lawrence, Robbinsville, and East Windsor.
 Our experienced lawyers understand the nuances of New Jersey personal injury and workers’ compensation laws.
 This means that we are often able to maximize benefits for our clients.
-Call CR now to explore the possibility of filing a personal injury suit against a third party for your work-related injury.
+Call CR now at (609) 528-2596 to explore the possibility of filing a personal injury suit against a third party for your work-related injury.
+A member of our team will be pleased to provide you with a free consultation.

 Liable Third Parties in Mercer County NJ Workers’ Compensation Cases